 … Or rather assumption is.
 There is something strange in the world of kayaking.
 There are a lot of opinions about what is right or wrong technique or tactics.
 But whilst the overall community is very friendly, sometimes I think there can be a hidden ego under the surface.

 One particular habit I have noticed is for people to make assumptions about a persons abilities before they have ever really paddled with them.
-I am noticing more and more people giving me tips on boating technique, and lines, almost as if I have only just started in the sport, often with them even having seen me on the water.
+I am noticing more and more people giving me tips on boating technique, and lines, almost as if I have only just started in the sport, often without them even having seen me on the water.

 My partner, Emily has also noticed this.
 Although often this appears to be because she is female.
 There seems to be an assumption that she is a beginner or needs help with everything.
 The reality is she’ll kick your ass.

 Such unwanted help becomes particularly prevalent when we are practicing something new.
 Obviously, because something is new, it won’t be perfect, until it has been practiced enough.
 But this doesn’t stop the self proclaimed experts assuming that because we haven’t quite mastered a particular move on the first go, that we therefore need help with everything else about our boating!
 Can’t master that carthwheel?
 Well here are some tips on how to do a shoulder wrenching “hands in the air, say yeah” high brace!
 Gee, thanks for that.
 I’ll now go and paddle the Stikine with my newfound knowledge…

 I can find some humour in some of the tips I am given.
 Much of it is quite dated.
 From telling me to high brace my way down the river, through to hauling and leaning back for a boof, through to passively hooking the paddle into an eddy and spinning out on the eddy line, thereby blocking anyone else who wants to get in.